Articles

 • Pus and/or foul-smelling discharge around the infected toe

 Ingrown toenails can also cause toenail fungus.
-What does toenail fungus look like if it’s caused by an ingrown toenail?
-The symptoms are the same because the ingrown toenail causes breaks in the skin which allow the fungus to get in.
-So, if you’re prone to ingrown toenails, be extra careful!
-Make sure to not cut your nails too short and to give your feet time to breathe, as well as to choose appropriately fitting shoes.
+The symptoms remain the same because the ingrown toenail creates breaks in the skin, allowing the fungus to invade.
+If you’re prone to ingrown toenails, take extra precautions.
+Avoid cutting your nails too short, allow your feet time to breathe, and choose shoes that fit properly.

 How Do You Treat Toenail Fungus?